ywwg/art-guidelines/temple_grant_application.md

 ### Documentation Details
 #### What sort of documentation do I need?
-At minimum, 3 - 4 photos of your project.
+At minimum, 3 to 4 photos of your project.
 These photos should verify that your project was completed, and was completed to meet the proposed project requirements.
 For bonus points, submit video and/or audio recordings of your project!
 We use this material not only to demonstrate that your grant was completed as documented, but as promotional material to showcase all of the great work produced by Fireflies.

 ## Application